mica-web/slides/misc/w05-instructions.md

 1. Click on `index.html` -- a `git diff` view opens up
     - This shows you the things you've added to your file in green and what you've removed in red
 1. After reviewing your changes, stage them and make a new commit: "Add project links"
+1. In your VS Code status bar (the bottom line across your editor), click "Go Live"
+    - Can't find the status bar?
+Review the [VS Code interface](https://code.visualstudio.com/docs/getstarted/userinterface)
+    - Your links don't work yet b/c they point to content we haven't created yet, so let's do that
 1. Inside `gd431`, create two more directories: `resume` and `poster`
 1. Create an `index.html` inside both the `resume` and `poster` directories.
 Create the boilerplate HTML and just add in an `h1` element that says "Resume" or "Poster", as appropriate
-1. In your VS Code status bar (the bottom line across your editor), click "Go Live"
-    - Can't find the status bar?
-Review the [VS Code interface](https://code.visualstudio.com/docs/getstarted/userinterface)
-1. This will allow you to verify your links and understand the basics of the Live Server plugin.
+1. Now you can verify your links and understand the basics of the Live Server plugin.
 It's uncomplicated but oh-so helpful!
 1. Stage these changes and make a new commit: "Update project structure"
 1. `git log --oneline` to see history of your commits

-    - Press `q` (for "quit") to close the history
+## Q&A

 ## Adding your project to GitHub